nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Auto repair shop owners who want to keep track of their customers, vehicles, logistics and appointments
-* prefer desktop apps over other types
+* prefers desktop apps over other types
-* can type fast
+* fast typist
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is comfortable interacting with CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: AutoM8 provides a platform that allows auto repair shop owners to manage their customer information, service details and logistics

 ### User stories